zuozhenggh/learning-library/developer-library/mtdrworkshop/frontend/README.md

 # Lab 4 -- Frontend (React JS)

 ## **Summary**
-The application is so simple that there is really no need to know React to understand the code.
+The application is so simple that there is really no need to know React JS to understand the code.
+The application uses Function Components and State Hooks for keeping local states in a function component.

-The application uses Functional Components with State Hooks for managing states.
-There is a main component called "App" which renders another component called "NewItem" and two tables of todo items: the active ones and the already done ones.
+The main component called "App" renders another component called "NewItem" and two tables of todo items: the active ones and the already done ones.
 The "NewItem" component displays the text field to add a new item.

 The App component includes the "items" state ([]) which contains the list of todo items.
 When setItems is called with a new array of items the component will re-render.